oasis-tcs/mqtt/mqtt-sn-2.0/prose/edit/src/ctrl-pack-catalog-16-sleepresp.md

 ### Sleep Duration{#ssres---sleep-duration}

-The Server uses this field to inform the Client that it is using a value other than that sent by the Client in the SLEEPRESP.
+The Server uses this field to inform the Client that it is using a value other than that sent by the Client in the SLEEPREQ.

 «<mark title="Requirement MQTT-SN-3.16.4-1"><a name="MQTT-SN-3.16.4-1"></a>If the Server sends a Sleep Duration on the SLEEPRESP packet, the Client MUST use this value instead of the Sleep Duration value the Client sent in the SLEEPREQ packet</mark>»[MQTT‑SN‑3.16.4‑1](#tab-MQTT-SN-3.16.4-1).